suaviloquence/github_setup_w25/docs/main.md

 ## Starter Repo

-You will have to create the following:
+In the final project repository, you will have to create the following:

 * A GitHub Workflow to build your final project source files.
 For now, you may just include a basic "Hello, World" or similar.
 * A GitHub Workflow to verify the format of your final project source files.